-Should You Sell Before You Buy Your New Home
+Should You Sell Before You Buy Your New Home Purchase

-There are homeowners who can afford to buy first before they sell their current homes, but many home buyers will need the proceeds from the sale of their homes to purchase a new home.
+There are homeowners who can afford to buy first before they sell their current homes.
+Many home buyers will need the proceeds from the sale of their homes to purchase a new home.
 Yet most homeowners will not qualify for two mortgage loans at the same time due to debt to income ratios.

-Larger down payments show the lender that you have more skin in the game and the mortgage loan is considered of less risk to the mortgage lender.
+Larger down payments show the lender that you have more skin in the game and the mortgage loan is considered of less risk to the lender.
 If you cannot sell your home first before you buy, your purchase offer may need to contain a contingency clause that you need to sell your home first in order for the purchase transaction to go forward and close.
-A contingency clause of your home selling first shows extreme weakness to home sellers and the chances are that they will most likely not accept your purchase offer unless they are super desperate and the home has been on the market for quite of length of time.
+A contingency clause of your home selling first shows extreme weakness to home sellers.
+The chances are that they will most likely not accept your purchase offer unless they are super desperate and the home has been on the market for quite a length of time.

-Should You Sell Before You Buy Your New Home: Pro # 2
+Selling Before You Buy Your New Home: Pro # 2

 Selling your home prior to buying will save you from having two mortgage payments.
 Selling a home is not like selling a car where it can be sold in a matter of days.
 Selling a home may take weeks or many months.
 Once your home is sold, it will take anywhere between 30 to 60 days if not longer to close on your home.
-If you buy before you sell your home, you will not only have two mortgage payments but you will also need to have the stress of owning a vacant home.
-Insuring a vacant home can be quite costly and depending on the area where the home is at, vandalism could be a major problem.
+If you buy before you sell your home, you will not only have two mortgage payments.
+But you will also need to have the stress of owning a vacant home.
+Insuring a vacant home can be quite costly and depending on the area where the home is, vandalism could be a major problem.

 Having Less Pressure To Sell